A Distributed Scheme for Voltage and Frequency Control and Power Sharing in Inverter Based Microgrids: Proposed Control Schemes

 \subsection{Proposed frequency control}

 Grid-forming inverters must operate in a synchronized manner despite load variations and system uncertainties.
-Our aim is to design a decentralized frequency control scheme that restores \icc{the} frequency to its nominal value after a disturbance, and can be incorporated with a secondary control policy to provide power sharing capabilities.
+Our aim is to design a decentralized frequency control scheme \ryo{that} restores the frequency to its nominal value after a disturbance, and can be incorporated with a secondary control policy to provide \ryo{active} power sharing capabilities.

 To this end, we propose a frequency control scheme that can be seen as an improved angle droop policy, which leads to passivity properties in the $DQ$ frame.
-This scheme takes the inverter output current $I_{oD}:=\underline{\mathbf{e}}^{\top}I_{oDQ}$ (i.e. the D components of $I_{oDQ}$) and the angle $\delta$ as feedback to adapt the frequency as described below:
+This scheme takes the inverter output current $i_{oD,j}:={\mathbf{e}}^{\top}i_{oDQ,j}$ (i.e., the first component of $i_{oDQ,j}$) and the angle $\delta_j$ as feedback to adapt the frequency as described below: